|(c) 2017 All rights reserved.

 experiences as a paranormal researcher.

-Michael resides in Orange County, NY, with his wife and two sons.
+Michael resides in Orange County, NY, with his wife and three sons.
 He is obsessed

 with the band Joy Division, and is an avid traveller.
-His most recent adventures were a
+His most recent adventures were in

-His favorite place, of course, is Finland.
-He's been there seven times!
+His favorite place to visit, of course, is Finland.
+He's been there eight times!
+A fun bit of